Performance and scalability checklist for Blob storage

 - Are you using storage accounts to store unmanaged disks and adding those disks to your virtual machines (VMs)?
 For this scenario, Microsoft recommends using managed disks.
 Managed disks scale for you automatically and without the need to create and manage individual storage accounts.
 For more information, see Introduction to Azure managed disks

 - Are you using one storage account per customer, for the purpose of data isolation?
 For this scenario, Microsoft recommends using a blob container for each customer, instead of an entire storage account.
-Azure Storage now allows you to assign role-based access control (RBAC) roles on a per-container basis.
-For more information, see Grant access to Azure blob and queue data with RBAC in the Azure portal.
+Azure Storage now allows you to assign Azure roles on a per-container basis.
+For more information, see Assign an Azure role for access to blob data.

 - Are you using multiple storage accounts to shard to increase ingress, egress, I/O operations per second (IOPS), or capacity?
 In this scenario, Microsoft recommends that you take advantage of increased limits for storage accounts to reduce the number of storage accounts required for your workload if possible.
 Contact Azure Support to request increased limits for your storage account.
 For more information, see Announcing larger, higher scale storage accounts.